SyedAsadRazaDevops/Error-Failed-to-load-resource-the-server-responded-with-a-status-of-500-laravel-php-composer-/README.md

 **solution #1:**

+>in my case i take the pull from the github and change then checkout to new branch,so the composer did npot install the new packeges in server.

 Install the required packages by running the composer command from the the root of the project:
 ```
 sudo composer install